Table of Contents

 Clinical features

-- CD3 gamma (Pediatr Allergy Immunol 2013;24:257), delta and epsilon defects cause autosomal recessive severe combined immunodeficiency (no T cells, normal B cells and normal NK cells, OMIM #608971, Curr Opin Allergy Clin Immunol 2004;4:479)
+- CD3 gamma, delta and epsilon defects cause autosomal recessive severe combined immunodeficiency (no T cells, although B cells and NK cells are normal) (Pediatr Allergy Immunol 2013;24:257, OMIM: 608971 - Severe Combined Immunodeficiency [Accessed 21 March 2022], Curr Opin Allergy Clin Immunol 2004;4:479)

-Anti-CD3 monoclonal antibodies as treatment: - FDA approved to treat acute renal, cardiac or hepatic allograft rejection (MAbs 2010;2:148)
+- FDA approved to treat acute renal, cardiac or hepatic allograft rejection (antithymocyte antibody, ATG) (MAbs 2010;2:148)

-- Reverse steroid-resistant acute graft rejection (J Immunol 2011;187:2015)
+- Reverse steroid resistant acute graft rejection (J Immunol 2011;187:2015)

-- Although initially thought to improve clinical parameters in new onset type 1 diabetes (N Engl J Med 2002;346:1692, Diabetes 2005;54:1763), phase III trials have been disappointing (Clin Dev Immunol 2011;2011:432016)
+- Although initially thought to improve clinical parameters in new onset type 1 diabetes, phase III trials have been disappointing (N Engl J Med 2002;346:1692, Diabetes 2005;54:1763, Clin Dev Immunol 2011;2011:432016)

 Uses by pathologists

-- Most specific T cell antibody; usually to identify T cells in benign and malignant disorders; most antibodies are directed against epsilon chain
+- Most specific T cell antibody; usually used to identify T cells in benign and malignant disorders; most antibodies are directed against epsilon chain

-- Does NOT improve detection of gluten sensitive enteropathy when H&E sections are normal.(Mod Pathol 2013;26:1241)
+- Does not improve detection of gluten sensitive enteropathy when H&E sections are normal (Mod Pathol 2013;26:1241)

 Microscopic (histologic) images